HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 for the LCG stack installed version.
 While the version should be equivalent in most of the aspects, some packages may be available only in one of the builds.
-This ill be highlighted when relevant.
+This will be highlighted when relevant.

 Builds exist on CernVM-FS for CentOS7 (this is the system run on `lxplus`) using gcc8.
 LCG buils exist also for Ubuntu 20.04 LTS.